 - A technical foul for fighting is an automatic ejection from the tournament.

-- Players have unlimited amount of personal fouls and cannot foul out
+- Players have unlimited number of personal fouls and cannot foul out

 - In dead ball situations – prior to the check ball